bacterial-genomics/wf-paired-end-illumina-assembly/docs/usage.md

 - File names must be unique
 - File names must not include spaces
-- File names must be separated by `{1,2}`, such as `R1` and `R2`
+- File names must be separated by `_{1,2}`, such as `_R1` and `_R2`
-- Valid file extenions: `.fastq.`, `.fq` with optional gzip compression
+- Valid file extenions: `.fastq.`, `.fq` with optional gzip compression (`.gz`)

 ## Samplesheet input

 You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
 Use this parameter to specify its location.
-It has to be a comma-separated file with 3 columns, and a header row as shown in the examples below.
+Samplesheet can be a comma-separated (CSV), tab-separated (TSV), or Microsoft Excel file (XLSX) file with 3 columns, and a header row as shown in the examples below.

 ```bash
 --input '[path to samplesheet file]'